 More than 1 in 5 LGBTQ youth described themselves as something other than gay, lesbian, or bisexual.
 While 78% responded that their sexual orientation was gay, lesbian, or bisexual, a full 21% selected the option for “something else.”

-That majority of the 21% of youth who responded “something else” (18% of the full sample), indicated a different label to describe their gender identity.
+That majority of the 21% of youth who responded “something else” (18% of the full sample), indicated a different label to describe their sexual orientation.
 This includes 12% of the full sample who endorsed a follow-up item asking whether they used another LGBTQ identity such as “queer, trisexual, omnisexual, or pansexual,” and 6% of the full sample who opted to provide a write-in response.

 The vast majority of youth who wrote in a sexual orientation provided one sexual orientation label.
 These included sexual orientations such as asexual, polysexual, abrosexual, graysexual, androsexual, bicurious, homoflexible, heteroflexible, masexual, omnisexual, sapiosexual, and two spirit, among others.